ajavamind/Processing-Sketch-Chatbot/README.md

 Processing Development Environment (PDE) is a Processing sketch application.
 The Processing IDE, Integrated Development Environment, is a Processing sketchbook with code editor, debugger, and run execution capabilities for sketches.

+## Background
+I'm a retired software engineer using Processing (since 2010) for many personal camera, photography, and photo art projects.

+To learn more about the AI and machine learning revolution going on now, I wrote this Processing sketch code assistant Chatbot using Java API calls to OpenAI.org.
+My chatbot application can be modified for other chatbot application uses besides programming code.
+Only a small number of the API features and calls are actually used in the application.

 ## Introduction
 The Processing Sketch Chatbot is an application tool to assist users of the Processing.org IDE (Integrated Development Environment) in generating and running code from responses to